 Online poker, even at Global Poker, is very competitive.
 To regularly beat the games, you’ll need to study.
 If you are new to online poker, then these tips should help get you off on the right foot:

-- Table Selection: Some tables will be full of recreational-type players having fun.
+- Employ table selection: Some tables will be full of recreational players having fun.
 Others will be full of tight grinders patiently waiting for a premium hand.
 To win regularly at online poker, you need to actively seek out the best games and move when your game goes bad.

 Tennessee poker: How to play poker online